FREE ONLINE ED ASSESSMENT. Start Here

 Learn more about the connection between alcohol and sexual performance in our guide.

 Another habit that can impact sexual stamina is smoking.
 A review found that cigarette smokers have a higher risk of developing ED regardless of age or health problems.
-This is because cigarettes can affect nitric oxide, worsening the mechanisms responsible for erectile function.
+This is possibly because cigarettes can affect the nitric oxide pathway, worsening the mechanisms responsible for erectile function.

 If you’re ready to quit smoking, contact your healthcare provider.
 They can provide resources and recommend medications to help you quit.